 Travel back in time as you stroll along the streets of Calle Crisologo in Vigan.
-This 16th-century town, a UNESCO World Heritage Site, quietly boasts of old-world charm and Spanish colonial architecture and is the top attraction in Vigan, Ilocos tours.
+This 16th-century town, a UNESCO World Heritage Site, quietly boasts old-world charm and Spanish colonial architecture and is the top attraction in Vigan, Ilocos tours.

 The town has successfully managed to preserve the historic district where you can still find calesas (horse-drawn carriages).
 Sample the famous and delicious Ilocos empanada, and walk along cobbled streets lined up with souvenir shops selling pottery and Abel Iloko weaves, among the many things to see and do when in Vigan.